Anv3sh/corider-api/README.md

 # Corider User API
-A Flask user resource API.
+A Flask user resource API using Flask RESTful and Pymongo.
 ## Setting up the API:

 ### Without docker: